guoqilu/runmod/README.md

 ```

 # Administration
-An error in a single modulefile can cause the module command to break.
+An error in a single modulefile can cause the `module` command to break.
 As such, you must test your changes locally before pushing them to the EDA repository.

+NEVER modify /tools/EDA/ directly.
+You must submit your changes through git, and get the changes reviewed.
+Details on how to make changes are described below in the [administration section](#administration).

 To locally test changes to this repository, you need to take a few steps.
 First, you need to clone the master branch of this repository, then create a branch off of master.
-Then, source the env/common_bashrc.bash file in your checkout.
+Then, source the env/common_bashrc.bash file in your EDA checkout.
 Your $MODULEPATH variable will change from:

 ```/data/tools/EDA/projects:/data/tools/EDA/flows:/data/tools/EDA/modulefiles:/usr/share/Modules/modulefiles:/etc/modulefiles```